Companies say Apple removed their privacy apps from China | New Country 923

 WASHINGTON (AP) — China appears to have succeeded in eliminating software programs that enable its people to view an uncensored internet.

-Companies that let people avoid the government filters say their programs have been removed from Apple’s app store in China.
+Companies that let people avoid the government filters said Saturday that their programs have been removed from Apple’s app store in China.

-ExpressVPN, one of the companies, posted on its corporate site a message from Apple saying that its program was “illegal” in China.
+ExpressVPN, one of the companies, posted on its corporate site a message from Apple saying that its program was illegal in China.
 The British Virgin Islands-based software company says that all major virtual-private network apps were removed from the Apple app store in China.
-ExpressVPN accused Apple of “aiding China’s censorship effort.”
+ExpressVPN claimed Apple was “aiding China’s censorship effort.”

-Star VPN, another company, says it also received notice of being removed.
+Star VPN, another company, said it also received notice of being removed.

-The Associated Press has contacted Apple but has yet to receive a response about the programs being eliminated.
+Apple said in a statement that China began requiring this year that developers of virtual-private networks have a government license.
+The Califronia-based tech giant said it had removed apps “in China that do not meet the new regulations.”